bharathgs/Awesome-pytorch-list/README.md

 6. [Convolution_LSTM_pytorch](https://github.com/automan000/Convolution_LSTM_pytorch): A multi-layer convolution LSTM module
 7. [face-alignment](https://github.com/1adrianb/face-alignment): :fire: 2D and 3D Face alignment library build using pytorch adrianbulat.com
 8. [pytorch-semantic-segmentation](https://github.com/ZijunDeng/pytorch-semantic-segmentation): PyTorch for Semantic Segmentation.
+9. [RoIAlign.pytorch](https://github.com/longcw/RoIAlign.pytorch): This is a PyTorch version of RoIAlign.
+This implementation is based on crop_and_resize and supports both forward and backward on CPU and GPU.

 ### Probabilistic/Generative Libraries: